Real-MrBeam/ue_tools/readme.md

 ## VAT Import Setting Script - SAA

+Made for making vertex animation textures importing easier.
+For example animations made by using my [Blender VAT Tools](https://codeberg.org/MrBeam/b3d_tools.git).
-Run the VAT settings script and select the textures.
-This will automatically set the correct import settings for you on your mesh and VAT.
+Run the VAT settings script and select the textures and mesh.
+This will automatically set the correct import settings for you.

 ![image](https://codeberg.org/MrBeam/ue_tools/raw/branch/main/readme/Blender%20Vertex%20Animation%20Texture%20Pipeline.png)

 If you want to set them manually you can see in the official [Unreal Docs](https://docs.unrealengine.com/5.2/en-US/vertex-animation-tool---timeline-meshes-in-unreal-engine/) what settings to use.
 I've included a simple VAT material you can use to view your animation.

 ![image](https://codeberg.org/MrBeam/ue_tools/raw/branch/main/readme/vanim.gif)